staeter/work-in-progress/dialogue.md

 Through sciences and technologies, humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
 Deep systemic changes are needed for humanity to gain conscious control over its future and overcome self destructive mechanisms of capitalism.

 This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
 It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
-Thereby arises the need for tools enabling large scale collective organizing and decision making able to support the advent of such political order.
+Thereby arises the need for tools enabling local and global collective organizing and decision making able to support the peoples that fight for justice and equity all over the world and to serve as the software infrastructure for those new political systems.

-Building such [decentralized](https://hypha.coop/dripline/debate-over-dweb-vs-web3/) social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists, content creators and more.
-This document is a first attempt at clarifying the requirements in order to structure and orient everyone's work toward a clear and unified goal.
+Building such decentralized social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists, content creators and more.
+This document is a first attempt at clarifying its requirements in order to structure and orient everyone's work toward a clear and unified goal.

+## Contribute

+The current priority is to complete this document, to clarify its concepts and to start designing the platform's architecture.
+The best way for you to contribute is to send your remarks as a *GitHub* issue or sending them directly to me.

+Ideas that lack clarity - especially for people with no technical background - are of interest.
+Many technical aspects are lacking as this document is work in progress but please inform me on any consideration that I might be missing.
+There is no dumb remarks as long as they are stated in a respectful manner.

 ## Core Principles

-This first section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.
+This section introduces the *core principles* we believe are needed for *Dialogue* to fulfill its goal.
+They are fairly general but clarify the aims of the platform.

 1. **Empathic**: Support peoples physical and mental wellbeing, foster honesty, empathy, inclusiveness and constructive communication.
 2. **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.